Tutorial | Semantic models for agents#

 1. Navigate to Relationships in the left panel.

-2. Check that the relationships are set correctly.
-If not, add these two relationships manually:
+2. If relationships are set, check that they match the ones below.
+If not, add these two relationships manually and Save:

 • transactions relates to customers on transactions.customer_id = customers.customer_id